mcanlas/improv-living-guide/manuscript/hip-hop.md

 - think of rhyming less intellectually and more about the raw sounds made with your mouth (more flexible rhymes)

 ## Exercises

+### Hate/Love

+8 bars about something you feel passionately about

 ### Cypher